Non-Bloch band theory for non-Hermitian continuum systems: Periodic continuum systems

 Similarly, the derivatives of $\psi(x)$ can be expressed as

 Under this circumstance, we find that

-To fully determine the coefficients $c_k$, we have to impose suitable boundary conditions.
+To fully determine the coefficients $c_i$, we have to impose suitable boundary conditions.

-The PBC $\psi(x)=\psi(x+L)$ requires that there should be at least one eigenstate of $T_a$ whose eigenvalue $\beta_{k_0}$ satisfies $\beta_{k_0}^{L/a}=1$.
-Consequently, $|\beta_{k_0}|=1$ when $L\to+\infty$.
-In this case, the coefficients are given by $c_{k}=\delta_{k,k_0}$, and the wavefunction of the PBC system is $\psi(x)\sim\braket{1|T(x,0)|\xi_{k_0}^R}$.
-This is exactly the extended Bloch wave since $\psi(x+a)=\beta_{k_0}\psi(x)$ with $|\beta_{k_0}|=1$.
+The PBC $\psi(x)=\psi(x+L)$ requires that there should be at least one eigenstate of $T_a$ whose eigenvalue $\beta_{i_0}$ satisfies $\beta_{i_0}^{L/a}=1$.
+Consequently, $|\beta_{i_0}|=1$ when $L\to+\infty$.
+In this case, the coefficients are given by $c_{i}=\delta_{i,i_0}$, and the wavefunction of the PBC system is $\psi(x)\sim\braket{1|T(x,0)|\xi_{i_0}^R}$.
+This is exactly the extended Bloch wave since $\psi(x+a)=\beta_{i_0}\psi(x)$ with $|\beta_{i_0}|=1$.

 However, the situation is different when we consider open boundary conditions.
-To determine the coefficients $c_k$ in Eq. \eqref{eq:periodic_general_wave}, we need $n$ independent boundary constraints at two ends $x=0,L$.
-Following the procedure in Sec. \ref{sec:homogeneous_GBZ}, if there are $n_l$ ($n_r$) homogeneous independent boundary equations at the left (right) edge, with the constraint $n=n_r+n_l$, there will be $n$ linear independent equations of $c_k$.
-The condition for the nonzero solutions of $c_k$ is given by
+To determine the coefficients $c_i$ in Eq. \eqref{eq:periodic_general_wave}, we need $n$ independent boundary constraints at two ends $x=0,L$.
+Following the procedure in Sec. \ref{sec:homogeneous_GBZ}, if there are $n_l$ ($n_r$) homogeneous independent boundary equations at the left (right) edge, with the constraint $n=n_r+n_l$, there will be $n$ linear independent equations of $c_i$.
+The condition for the nonzero solutions of $c_i$ is given by

-Here the coefficients $g_{i,j}$ are constants determined by the Hamiltonian, the details of boundary conditions, and the energy.
-These constants do not scale with increasing system size $L$.
-Thus, when $L\to+\infty$, the leading terms of the left-hand side (LHS) of Eq.\eqref{eq:periodic_general_homogeneous_bigdet} are
+Here the coefficients $g_{p,q}$ are constants determined by the Hamiltonian, the details of boundary conditions, and the energy.
+These constants do not depend on the system size $L$.
+Thus, when $L\to+\infty$, the leading terms of the left-hand side (LHS) of Eq. \eqref{eq:periodic_general_homogeneous_bigdet} are

 In the thermodynamic limit, the condition $\text{LHS}=0$ leads to $|\beta_{n-(n_r-1)}|=|\beta_{n-n_r}|$.
 Together with $n=n_r+n_l$, we obtain

 where we explicitly show the dependence on the energy $E$.
 This is the GBZ equation in general periodic non-Hermitian continuum systems, which is a central result of this section.
 It should be noted that the transfer matrix $T_a$ is indispensable in defining the GBZ in periodic continuum systems.